MySocialApp/mysocialapp-swift-client/README.md

 ```

 ### Provide callback for silent notification (only in foreground and background mode)
+You have to implement these methods in the __AppDelegate.swift__ file:
 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
     // [..]